 A timely & factual overview of the afterschool hours in America and related polling data.
 See also, national fact sheet providing relevant numbers and information on the state of afterschool.
 (Updated February 2013)

 An updated overview of the 21st Century Community Learning Centers (21st CCLC) program.
-See also, state-by-state chart showing funding gap for 21st CCLC, comparing funding authorized in No Child Left Behind, amount of actual funding for 2012 and the FY2013 budget.
-(Updated March 2013)
+See also, state-by-state chart showing funding for 21st CCLC, comparing amount of actual funding for 2012, funding for FY2013 and the FY2014 omnibus appropriations bill.
+(Updated February 2014)

 A summary of research findings of afterschool programs improving academic achievement, keeping kids safe and helping working families.
 (Updated January 2013)